mendhak/mendhak.github.io/_posts/2021-06-19-smashtest-tutorial.md

     Navigate to 'https://developer.mozilla.org/'

-        $ Type 'splice[enter]' into '#main-q'
+        $ Type 'array' into '#hp-search-q'

+            Wait '5' secs
 ```

-This should successfully you to the search results page.
+This should open MDN, type 'array' and a dropdown of search results should appear.

 ## Click the first search result

-The next objective is to click the first link on the search results page.
+The next objective is to click the first link in the search results dropdown.

 In your `mdn.smash`: